Radiant Triangle Soup with Soft Connectivity Forces for 3D Reconstruction and Novel View Synthesis: Implementation Details

 \section{Implementation Details}

 In this section, we describe our experimental setting and optimization parameters in detail.
-To begin optimization, similar to previous work \cite{Chen_2024_PGSR, Huang_2024_2DGS}, all geometric supervision is disabled, with optimization only being guided initially by the SSIM loss $\Lagr_{ssim}$.
+To begin optimization, similar to previous work \citep{huang_2024_2d, chen_2024_pgsr}, all geometric supervision is disabled, with optimization only being guided initially by the SSIM loss $\Lagr_{ssim}$.
 We enable the normal consistency loss $\Lagr_{norm}$ at iteration $7,000$ and enable both the smoothness loss $\Lagr_{smooth}$ and connectivity loss $\Lagr_{conn}$ at iteration $10,000$, both chosen empirically.
 All triangles start with an initial opacity ($\alpha$) value set to $0.1$, with opacity for all primitives being reset every $3,000$ iterations.
 We run optimization on the scenes from the DTU and Mip-NeRF 360 datasets for $25,000$ and $30,000$ iterations, respectively.
 Densification and pruning is run every $250$ iterations starting after iteration $2,000$.
-The maximum reference point gradient threshold for densification is set to $7.5 e^{-5}$ in all experiments.
+The maximum incenter gradient threshold for densification is set to $7.5 e^{-5}$ in all experiments.

-The learning rates for each respective parameter are set as follows: \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt] \item Spherical Harmonics ($\Delta$): $2.5e^{-3}$ \item Opacity ($\alpha$): $5e^{-2}$ \item Reference Point ($\mu$): $ $ \item Rotation ($R$): $1e^{-3}$ \item Scale ($s$): $4e^{-3}$ \item Diffuse Scalar ($\sigma$): $1e^{-3}$ \end{itemize} where the Reference Point learning rate follows an exponential decay scheduler starting with $1.5e^{-4}$ and ending with $2e^{-6}$ conditioned on the total number of iterations.
+The learning rates for each respective parameter are set as follows: \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt] \item Spherical Harmonics ($\Delta$): $2.5e^{-3}$ \item Opacity ($\alpha$): $5e^{-2}$ \item Incenter ($\mu$): $ $ \item Rotation ($R$): $1e^{-3}$ \item Scale ($s$): $4e^{-3}$ \item Diffuse Scalar ($\sigma$): $1e^{-3}$ \end{itemize} where the incenter learning rate follows an exponential decay scheduler starting with $1.5e^{-4}$ and ending with $2e^{-6}$ conditioned on the total number of iterations.
 We also tested a linear decay scheduler leading to similar results.